FYNDevelopers/fyn-broadcaster/README.md

 FYN Broadcaster requires a valid license key for full functionality. ($150 one-time purchase).

-- Streaming and recording features require an active license
+- Recording with logo and timestamp feature require an active license
-- Licenses are bound to one computer (machine-locked)
+- Licenses are bound to one computer
 - Internet connection required for license validation

 **To purchase a license**, contact us at: contact@fynradio.com